geodes-sms/EModelDistance/sources/WModelDistance/README.md

 ## Documentation

-The automatically generated Java documentation of the search package is accessible at [org.geodes.sms.emfmodeldistance/doc](org.pacman/doc/index.html).
+The automatically generated Java documentation of the search package is accessible at [org.geodes.sms.emfmodeldistance/doc](org.geodes.sms.emfmodeldistance/doc/index.html).

 ## Testing

+Here are some test cases to verify the implementation.

+### Test 1 (overall)
+This tests all distance measures on a simple 3x3 connected grid with 1 ghost, 1 pacman, and 1 food.
-To test the current implementation, run `PacmanSearch.momot` on models `models/input.xmi` (input) and `models/target.xmi` (target) in the `org.pacman` project.
+Run `PacmanSearch.momot` on models `models/input.xmi` (input) and `models/target.xmi` (target) in the `org.pacman` project.
 The search should find one optimal solution (with move, value and element distance 0.0) where ghost g1 has to move down twice, pacman p1 has to move right once and ate the food on that grid node.
 This can be done in 4 rule applications.

+### Test 2 (element)
+This test is similar to Test 1, but now pacman p1 is deleted.
+This means that the element distance gears the rules towards a new solution.
+Run `PacmanSearch.momot` on models `models/input.xmi` (input) and `models/targetNoPac.xmi` (target) in the `org.pacman` project.
+The search should find one optimal solution (with move, value and element distance 0.0) where ghost g1 has to move down twice, pacman p1 has to move right twice, ate the food along the way, and g1 kills p1.
+This can be done in 6 rule applications.

+### Test 3 (disconnect move)
+In this test, the 3x3 grid is missing the grid node south of the ghost in the input model, forcing it to take a different path then in Test 1.
+Here, we test how the move distance behaves when the position elements are not identically connected.
+Run `PacmanSearch.momot` on models `models/input12missing.xmi` (input) and `models/target.xmi` (target) in the `org.pacman` project.
+The search should find one optimal solution (with move and value distance 0.0) where ghost g1 has to move left then down twice then right, pacman p1 has to move right once and ate the food on that grid node.
+This can be done in 6 rule applications.

+### Test 4 (value)
+This tests the value distance measure specifically, by counting the number of tokens in the 3 places.
+Initially, only p1 has 10 tokens.
-The `org.petrinets` project focuses on value distance.
-Run `PetrinetSearch.momot` on models `models/input10.0.0.xmi` (input) and `models/target1.6.3.xmi` (target).
+In the `org.petrinets` project, run `PetrinetSearch.momot` on models `models/input10.0.0.xmi` (input) and `models/target1.6.3.xmi` (target).
 The search should find one optimal solution (with value distance 0.0) where p1 has 1 token, p2 has 6 tokens and p3 has 3 tokens, applied in 12 rule applications.

 # Next steps